Key safeguarding personnel at Hove Park School & Sixth Form Centre

 Basic eSafety advice

-Parents/carers and students should make use of the HPS eSafety iTunesU courses (links below):
+Parents/carers and students should also make use of the HPS eSafety iTunesU courses (links below):

 The Parental Course link is https://itunes.apple.com/us/course/id1121944371 and shortcut iOS enrol link https://itunesu.itunes.apple.com/audit/COF1V3XENBVGNXGB